 PZ: So aside from some upcoming shows, what's next for the TVs?

 TL: We got a three-track EP that will feature vocals from Les Greene of The Swayzees coming out through Hi-Tide.
 It will also feature a re-recording of the Shine track "Reconcile."
 We also recorded three songs for a release that'll come out through the Spanish label Sleazy Records.
 Both of those should be out sometime early next year.

 PZ: That sounds great!
-Lastly, I got to ask this; if the TVs were in a slasher film, who would die first and why?
+Lastly, if the TVs were in a slasher film, who would die first and why?

-TL: I got to say Aaron.
+TL: I gotta say Aaron.
 Somehow he'd put himself in a vulnerable situation. [laughing].